basnetaakash23/ReactTodo/README.md

 # ReactTodo
-It's a simple react to do application that I am working on to learn React JS.
+It's a simple react to do application that I am working on to learn React JS using functional components.
 In order to install al the react packages.

 npm install.